Samsung Galaxy S10 rumors: Feb. 20 launch, 5G talk at CES 2019 and everything we know about specs, features and price

-Samsung has announced that it will host its next Unpacked event in San Francisco, CA on Feb.
-20 -- and with that, the countdown to the Galaxy S10 begins in earnest.
+Samsung has announced that it will host its next Unpacked event in San Francisco on Feb.
+20. And with that, the countdown to the Galaxy S10 begins in earnest.

 As the world's largest phone manufacturer, Samsung has a great deal riding on the 10th edition of its flagship Galaxy S series.
 And based on the rumors, it may well live up to the hype.
 A chorus of analysts, pundits and leakers are painting a picture of a Galaxy S10 jam-packed with potentially extraordinary features, including an ultrasonic fingerprint sensor, the company's own take on Face ID and an Infinity-O display.
 If the stories are accurate, Samsung could have a hit -- and secure its place at the top of the smartphone heap.